Stage Three Matching with the right child

 If you are approved by a local authority adoption agency your social worker will first look to see if there are children waiting for a family within your agency.
 Your adoption agency may also belong to a consortium of neighbouring adoption agencies and your social worker will know of children within the consortium needing adoptive families.

 A voluntary adoption agency (VAA) does not have children in their care.
-If you have been approved by a VAA your social worker will place your name on Adoption Match after you have been approved, to seek a match with children currently waiting for an adoptive family.
+If you have been approved by a VAA your social worker will seek a match with children currently waiting for an adoptive family.
 VAA’s also receive details about children who need adoptive families from local authority adoption teams when social workers have been unable to match children from their own resources.
 Your VAA social worker may find a potential match with a child/children in this way.

 Creating a personal profile